STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 * Open CMake-GUI.exe and set up your source directory (input field 'Where is the source code') to the *base directory* of the source code you downloaded from
-  |HPX|'s GitHub pages.
+  |hpx|'s GitHub pages.
 Here's an example of CMake path settings, which point to
   the ``Documents/GitHub/hpx`` folder:

   .. _win32_cmake_settings1: